streamlit/docs/content/library/advanced-features/dataframes.md

 ### Boolean columns (checkboxes)

-To render columns as checkboxes and clickable checkboxes in `st.dataframe` and `st.experimental_data_editor`, respectively, set the type of the Pandas column as `bool`.
+To render columns as checkboxes and clickable checkboxes in `st.dataframe` and `st.data_editor`, respectively, set the type of the Pandas column as `bool`.

 Here’s an example of creating a Pandas DataFrame with column `A` containing boolean values.
 When we display it using `st.dataframe`, the boolean values are rendered as checkboxes, where `True` and `False` values are checked and unchecked, respectively.